How To Take Screenshots on macOS

 Ready to get started with CaptureKit?

-Start capturing and analyzing your user interactions today.
+Start capturing screenshots and extracting content today.
 Get started for free.